-BeenVerified's mission is to give people easy and affordable access to public record information.
-However, laws such as the Fair Credit Reporting Act (FCRA) regulate how you can use information you obtain from BeenVerified.
+BeenVerified offers easy and affordable access to public record information.
+However, laws such as the Fair Credit Reporting Act (FCRA) regulate how you can use the information you obtain from BeenVerified.

 Considering someone looking to be an adoptive parent or pet-owner

-Evaluating someone as a candidate to adopt a pet, service animal, human or any other item under consideration for entrusting in someone's care or custodianship
+You are not permitted to use our services to evaluate someone as a candidate to adopt a pet, service animal, human or any other item under consideration for entrusting in someone's care or custodianship.

 Vetting someone in connection with a charity or non-profit

 Eligibility or fitness of someone to participate in, be considered for, admitted to, or to be a beneficiary or recipient (or otherwise entitle someone to gain from), any non-profit, grant or charitable program or activity

 Verify Online Buyers and Sellers

 Before you bid, make sure that person on the online auction site is who he says he is.